nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `:list`

 ##### Example:
-`:list` shows the list of exercises user has completed
+`:list` Shows the list of exercises user has completed

 ### Filtering exercises by their name(s) : `:filter`